 According to the U.S. Bureau of Labor Statistics, the employment of diesel service technicians and mechanics is projected to grow by 5 percent from 2018 to 2028*.

 Diesel technicians are employed in maintenance and repair shops, dealerships, mass transit, vehicle sales and leasing companies, power generating plants, and more.
 Those that choose can also work as traveling technicians who diagnose and repair roadside and worksite breakdowns.

-If you are looking for diesel mechanic classes near San Antonio, TX, contact us today.
-We can have you visit our campus and see firsthand how we prepare our students for this in-demand career field.
+If you are looking for diesel mechanic courses near San Antonio, TX, contact us today.
+Together, we’ll set up a visit to our campus so you can see firsthand how we prepare our students for this in-demand career field.

 High school diploma, GED, or equivalent required.